-This Joe was born in Coulter, Pennsylvania, about eight miles northwest of Punxsutawney in the west central part of the state, on May 20, 1891.
-He was the eighth of ten children of Joseph and Annie Harris listed in the 1900 census.
-The Harris family was living in South Versailles, near Allentown, in 1900 and Joe the elder worked as a coal miner.
-He Harris had emigrated from England and Anne Cherry from Scotland.
-They’d be in no rush to name a son after the father – the children were Enoch, Mary, John, Maggie, David, William, James, Joseph, Thomas, and Ethel.
-They all lived at home, ages ranging from Enoch at 28 to Ethel at age 1.
+This Joe was born in Coulter, Pennsylvania, in the southwest part of the state about 10 miles up the Youghiogheny River from McKeesport, on May 20, 1891.
+He was the 10th of 11 children of Joseph and Annie Harris.
+The Harris family was living in South Versailles township, in Allegheny County, in 1900 and Joe the elder worked as a coal miner.
+Harris had emigrated from England and Anne Hodges Cherry from Scotland; they married in Coulter in 1870.
+They’d be in no rush to name a son after the father – the children were Enoch, Mary, John, Alexander, Elizabeth (who died at 4 months), Margaret, David, William, James, Joseph, and Thomas.
+All but Alexander lived at home in 1900, ages ranging from Enoch at 28 to Thomas at 6.

 Most of the men worked in the coal mines.
-Father Joseph was doing “odd jobs” in 1910 and was retired at age 75 in 1920.
+Father Joseph was doing “odd jobs” in 1910 and was retired at age 82 in 1927.
 The younger Joe became a ballplayer.
 His formal education consisted of eight years in the Coulter public schools.
 He never attended high school.
-He played with a number of town teams but his first professional experience in baseball had been with McKeesport in the Ohio-Pennsylvania League in 1912.
-Some records of the day show him with McKeesport as early as 1908.
+He played with a number of town teams but his first professional experience in baseball had been with McKeesport in the Ohio-Pennsylvania League, playing in a single 1908 game shortly before his 17th birthday.1

 Harris was “turned back” to the Bay City Beavers and played out the season, mostly at first base but with 24 games in the outfield.
 He collected 197 base hits, batting .386, leading the Class C league in both categories and helping Bay City place first in the 10-team league standings.
 He stole 42 bases, showing he had some real speed, also evidenced by his league-leading 22 triples.